Duality and small functors: Homotopy functors

 \section{Homotopy functors}

 In this section we assume, like in Section~\ref{fibrant-projective-section}, that $\cat{V}$ is a closed symmetric monoidal combinatorial model category and $\cat K$ is a combinatorial $\cat V$-model category, so that the category of small functors supports the fibrant-projective model structure constructed in Theorem~\ref{fibrant-projective}.
 We assume, in addition to the previous assumptions, that $\cat V$ is a strongly left proper model category, so that the fibrant-projective model structure on the category $\cat V^{\cat K}=\cat F$ of small functors is left proper.
 This allows us to localize functors in $\cat F$ turning them into a homotopy functors.
-The whole section is subsumed in Lemma~\ref{approx}.
+The whole section is subsumed in Lemma~\ref{approx} which later enters in the proof of Proposition~\ref{E-local}.